The World Avatar

 A knowledge graph is a network of data expressed as a directed graph, where the nodes of the graph are concepts or their instances (data items) and the edges of the graph are links between related concepts or instances.
 Knowledge graphs are often built using the principles of Linked Data.
 They provide a powerful means to host, query and traverse data, and to find and retrieve related information.

-The World Avatar project, which is the flag-ship project in the C4T programme of CARES at the University of Cambridge, aims to create a digital ‘avatar’ of the real world.
+The World Avatar project, with substantial contributions by CARES, CMCL, and CMPG, aims to create a digital ‘avatar’ of the real world.
+Its code is publicly available.
 The digital world is composed of a dynamic knowledge graph that contains concepts and data that describe the world, and an ecosystem of autonomous computational agents that simulate the behaviour of the world and that update the concepts and data so that the digital world remains current in time.
 In this manner, it is proposed that it is possible to create digital twins that are able to describe the behavior of complex systems, and by doing so provide the ability to make data-driven decisions about how to optimise the systems.

 A central tenet of the World Avatar is the requirement to share data so that all the computational agents experience a self-consistent view of the world, and the requirement that data and computational agents must be interoperable across different technical and social domains.
 This interoperability, defined in the sense of the ability of tools and systems to understand and use the functionalities of other tools, is considered to be one of the key aspects of Industry 4.0 and will become increasingly important as the complexity and choice of tools inevitably increases.
 For example, considerations raised by recent reports concerning the possible role of hydrogen in the future UK energy landscape span the electrical power system, the gas grid, the potential of biomass, solar and wind energy, the transport system, heating of commercial and domestic buildings, in addition to considerations relating to the acceptance and adoption of new technologies by the public.